• Skip to primary navigation

 Chocolate and orange just seem to love each other....really love each other.
 A classy flavour combo if ever there was one.The Fred Astaire and Ginger Rogers of Brownies.
 Timeless and classic.

-This is a very easy Brownie recipe, exactly the same as my Easy Chocolate Brownies that are already on my blog.
+This is a very easy Brownie recipe, using my Easy Chocolate Brownies recipe that is already on my blog.

 12 chocolate orange segments pressed ontop of a rectangular brownie.